 The bridge is eligible for review because it is in the Brunswick/Topsham Industrial Historic District.
 The FHA will get the final say as to whether the bridge must be preserved as a National Historic Place, and will likely make a decision by early next year.

-Because the listing would prevent the bridge from being replaced under the Historical Preservation Act of 1966, proponents of rehabilitation attended the meeting to defend the bridge’s historic value, based on its iconic architecture and its status in the views seen from surrounding historic districts.
+It is yet unclear whether the listing would prevent the bridge from being replaced under the Historical Preservation Act of 1966, but proponents of rehabilitation attended the meeting to defend the bridge’s historic value, based on its iconic architecture and its status in the views seen from surrounding historic districts.

-In addition to the this process, federal agencies are also reviewing the bridge to ensure that construction will not violate laws that protect the area’s natural species and environments.
+In addition to the Section 106 process, federal agencies are also reviewing the bridge to ensure that construction will not violate laws that protect the area’s natural species and environments.

 There are seven sets of criteria to qualify for the National Register of Historic Places: location, design, setting, materials, workmanship, feeling and association.

 To be listed, a place must meet at least one of the first five; the site cannot be listed if it only qualifies under the “feeling” or “association” headings, which have more to do with a sense or perception of value than definable features.

 The bridge, which carries Route 201 between Brunswick and Topsham, lies at the intersection of four separate historic districts and places already listed on the register: the Summer Street historic district, the Pejepscot Paper Co.
 Historic District, the Brunswick/Topsham Industrial Historic District, and the Cabot Mill.